 When the cat starts to calm down, offer it a treat.
 Your cat may start to look forward to something that previously provoked a fear response.
 If not, it will at least begin to become more tolerable.

-An effective way to deal with a cat that has generalized anxiety is to pretend it is invisible.
-Go about your daily routine as normal.
-Avoid unnecessary loud noises or routine changes.
+An effective way to deal with a cat with generalized anxiety is to pretend it is invisible.
+Go about your daily routine as normal, and avoid unnecessary loud noises or routine changes.

 - Light scented candles, such as lavender or frankincense